benjamin-heasly/gold-lab-nwb-conversions/nwb/README.md

 # Neurodata Without Borders

+NOTE: This repo is no longer used.
+For Gold Lab pipeline config, see Lab_Pipelines.
+For the Pyramid project, see pyramid.

 Scripts and metadata for converting Plexon and other data files into [NWB](https://pynwb.readthedocs.io/en/stable/) files.

 It also contains some README instructions for how to run this stuff.